thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mail-settings.md

  - Select SMTP provider - "**Office 365**";
  - In the "Authentication" block, fill in username with email address you are going to use for sending mail from;
  - Toggle the authentication type to **OAuth2**;
  - Copy and save the "**Redirect URI template**".
-It will be needed while set up Google project credentials.
+It will be needed while set up the Azure portal credentials.

 {% if docsPrefix == null %}
 ![image](/images/user-guide/ui/mail/microsoft-azure-oauth-settings-1-ce.png)